Departmental Learning Outcomes

 - Integrity: making ethical decisions

 Committed to ethical principles.
 Including respect for fairness and accuracy, along with the ability to integrate theory into one’s daily personal and professional life.
 Students will understand and respect diverse perspectives and cultures.

 - Involvement: leading in professional and public life

 Committed to graduating leaders.
-People who understand the challenges of an increasingly complex communications and media environment, and champion strategic solutions.
+People who understand the challenges of an increasingly complex communication and media environment, and champion strategic solutions.
 People who lead the way in their chosen fields and communities and successfully navigate our increasingly diverse world.

 These are the tenets of our Department offerings, to create a culture of empowerment, humility, and action so completely exemplified by Tim Russert, ’72.